Maham Anga: Death

-Adham Khan's violent execution for the murder of Shams-ud-Din Ataga Khan, Akbar’s favourite general, at the hands of the young Emperor himself no less, in May 1562, profoundly affected her.
+Adham Khan's violent execution for the murder of Shams-ud-Din Ataga Khan, Akbar's favourite general, at the hands of the young Emperor himself no less, in May 1562, profoundly affected her.
 She famously commented You have done well to Akbar when he broke the news to her and died shortly afterwards.

 Her tomb and that of her son, known as Adham Khan's Tomb, was built by Akbar, and popularly named Bhul-bulaiyan, owing to the labyrinth in its structure, lies north of the Qutub Minar in Mehrauli.

 Khairul Manazil

 She also built a mosque, Khairul Manazil, in 1561 CE along the lines of Mughal architecture.
-It later served as a madarsa, and now stands opposite Purana Qila, Delhi on Mathura Road, south east to Sher Shah Gate.
+It later served as a Madrasah, and now stands opposite Purana Qila, Delhi on Mathura Road, south east to Sher Shah Gate.

-It was her slave that tried to kill Akbar, after his return from hunting and moving towards Nizamuddin Dargah, but the arrow hit a soldier in his entourage instead, who was hurt, albeit not gravely.
+It was her slave that tried to assassinate Akbar, after his return from hunting and moving towards Nizamuddin Dargah, but the arrow hit a soldier in his entourage instead, who was hurt, not a lot, and he did not suffer heavy wounds.